vseslav-k/GaulishCipher/README.md

 }
 ...
 ```
-see `Cipher::generateMagicNumber(int modifier, int idx)` in `GaulishCipher.cpp` for all if statements
+See `Cipher::generateMagicNumber(int modifier, int idx)` in `GaulishCipher.cpp` for all if statements

 ---